esfoobar/flaskbook/README.md

 # Step 11

 ## User Edit
-    - Be able to edit your profile (bio, upload an image) if you're looking at your own profile
+    - Be able to edit your profile if you're looking at your own profile
         - Check the edit_profile flag on views
         - Add the if/then on the profile view
+        - Create edit form and add bio
+        - Modify user model's bio length

+    - Minor validation changes
+        - Do a regex for username
+        - Put email and username to lower case using signals (install blinker first)

-        - Write a test for it
+    - Write a test for edit on profile page

-    - Upload picture